Hike from beautiful Lake Minnewanka to Stewart Canyon in Banff National Park.

 The Lake Minnewanka Parking Lot is 1.5 hours west of Calgary, 8 minutes north of the TransCanada Highway (Highway 1), at the end of Lake Minnewanka Scenic Drive.
 Get Google Maps directions here.

-From May until September, take the ROAM Bus Route 6 (public transit) from the Banff Train Station (free parking!) to Lake Minnewanka.
+From May until September, take the ROAM Bus Route 6 (public transit) from the Banff Train Station or Lake Minnewanka Park & Ride (free parking at both lots) to Lake Minnewanka.

 More Fun Things to Do in Banff